jkk-research/kalman_pos/README.md

 ```

 ### Parameters
-- `pose_topic`
+- `gnss_pose_topic`
   - type: `string`
   - default value: `gps/duro/current_pose`
-  - description: the name of the GNSS position topic (subscriber, geometry_msgs::PoseStamped)
+  - description: the name of the GNSS position topic (subscriber, geometry_msgs::PoseStamped).
+- `slam_pose_topic`
+  - type: `string`
+  - default value: `gps/duro/current_pose`
+  - description: the name of the SLAM position topic (subscriber, geometry_msgs::PoseStamped).
 - `vehicle_status_topic`
   - type: `string`
   - default value: `vehicle_status`
-  - description: the name of the vehicle status topic (subscriber, autoware_msgs::VehicleStatus)
+  - description: the name of the vehicle status topic (subscriber, geometry_msgs::msg::TwistStamped).
-- `nav_sat_fix_topic`
+- `gnss_covariance_topic`
   - type: `string`
+  - default value: `gps/duro/fix`
+  - description: the name of the GNSS covariance topic (subscriber, sensor_msgs::msg::NavSatFix).
+- `slam_covariance_topic`
+  - type: `string`
-  - default value: `gps/nova/fix`
+  - default value: `gps/duro/fix`
-  - description: the name of the Novatel NavSatFix topic (relevant only for Novatel GNSS) (subscriber, sensor_msgs::NavSatFix)
+  - description: the name of the SLAM covariance topic (subscriber, sensor_msgs::msg::NavSatFix)
 - `imu_topic`
   - type: `string`
   - default value: `imu/data`
-  - description: the name of the IMU data topic (subscriber, `sensor_msgs::Imu`)
+  - description: the name of the IMU data topic (subscriber, `sensor_msgs::Imu`).
 - `est_cog_topic`
   - type: `string`
   - default value: `estimated_pose_cog`
-  - description: the name of the estimated position topic (transformed into the CoG) (Publisher, `geometry_msgs::PoseStamped`)
+  - description: the name of the estimated position topic (transformed into the CoG) (Publisher, `geometry_msgs::PoseStamped`).
+- `est_baselink_topic`
+  - type: `string`
+  - default value: estimated_pose_baselink
+  - description: the name of the estimated position topic (transformed into the baselink) (Publisher, geometry_msgs::PoseStamped).
+- `est_accuracy_topic`
+  - type: `string`
+  - default value: estimation_accuracy
+  - description: the name of the estimattion accuracy marker topic (Publisher, visualization_msgs::Marker).
 - `est_trav_distance_odom_topic`
   - type: `string`
   - default value: `distance`
-  - description: the name of the estimated traveled distance position topic (calculation is based on the odemetry) (`Publisher, std_msgs::Float32`)
+  - description: the name of the estimated traveled distance position topic (calculation is based on the odemetry) (`Publisher, std_msgs::Float32`).
 - `est_trav_distance_est_pos_topic`
   - type: `string`
   - default value: `estimated_trav_dist_est_pos`
-  - description: the name of the estimated traveled distance position topic (calculation is based on the estimated position) (Publisher, `std_msgs::Float32`)
+  - description: the name of the estimated traveled distance position topic (calculation is based on the estimated position) (Publisher, `std_msgs::Float32`).
-- `est_baselink_topic`
+- `autonomous_mode_topic`
   - type: `string`
-  - default value: estimated_pose_baselink
-  - description: the name of the estimated position topic (transformed into the baselink) (Publisher, geometry_msgs::PoseStamped)
-- `est_accuracy_topic`
-  - type: `string`
-  - default value: estimation_accuracy
+  - default value: `myrio_state`
-  - description: the name of the estimattion accuracy marker topic (Publisher, visualization_msgs::Marker)
+  - description: the name of the autonomous mode topic (subscriber, std_msgs::msg::Bool).
 - `loop_rate_hz`
   - type: `int`
   - default value: `60`
-  - description: the ROS loop rate of the node (in Hz)
+  - description: the ROS loop rate of the node (in Hz).
+- `gnss_available`
+  - type: `bool`
+  - default value: `false`
+  - description: true if the GNSS position data available.
-- `estimation_method`
+- `slam_available`
-  - type: `int`
+  - type: `bool`
-  - default value: `8`
+  - default value: `false`
-  - description: the estimation method
+  - description: true if the SLAM position data available.
-    - `0`: Kinematic model with EKF and without GNSS position; initial GNSS based orientation estimation disabled
-    - `1`: Kinematic + dynamic model without EKF and GNSS position; initial GNSS based orientation estimation disabled
-    - `2`: Kinematic model without EKF and GNSS position; initial GNSS based orientation estimation enabled
-    - `3`: Kinematic + dynamic model without EKF and GNSS position; initial GNSS based orientation estimation enabled
-    - `4`: Currently not used
-    - `5`: Kinematic model with EKF and without GNSS; initial GNSS based orientation estimation disabled
-    - `6`: Kinematic + dynamic model with EKF and without GNSS position; initial GNSS based orientation estimation disabled (USE THIS AS **DEFAULT** FOR ESTIMATION **WITHOUT GNSS**)
-    - `7`: Kinematic model with EKF and without GNSS position; initial GNSS based orientation estimation enabled
-    - `8`: Kinematic + dynamic model with EKF and without GNSS position; initial GNSS based orientation estimation enabled
-    - `9`: Currently used for debugging
-    - `10`: Automatically switch between the different estimation methods
+- `gnss_accuracy_limit`
+  - type: `double`
+  - default value: `10.0`
+  - description: if the covariance of GNSS position data is greater than this value, the GNSS position will be ignored.
+- `slam_accuracy_limit`
+  - type: `double`
+  - default value: `10.0`
+  - description: if the covariance of SLAM position data is greater than this value, the GNSS position will be ignored.
+- `gnss_default_covariance`
+  - type: `double`
+  - default value: `15.0`
+  - description: The default covariance value of GNSS position (used if the covariance topic is not available).
+- `slam_default_covariance`
+  - type: `double`
+  - default value: `15.0`
+  - description: The default covariance value of SLAM position (used if the covariance topic is not available).
 - `dynamic_time_calc`
   - type: `bool`
   - default value: `true`
-  - description: true if the time difference is calculated between each step, false if fix value is used (1/lROSLoopRate_cl_hz)
+  - description: true if the time difference is calculated between each step, false if fix value is used (1/lROSLoopRate_cl_hz).
+- `do_not_wait_for_gnss_msgs`
+  - type: `bool`
+  - default value: `true`
+  - description: `true` if the algrithm in not waiting for the first positon message (use this for the algorithms without GNSS position and orientation estimation).
 - `kinematic_model_max_speed`
   - type: `double`
   - default value: `0.3`
-  - description: the speed where the algorithm switch to the dynamic model from the kinematic model
+  - description: the speed where the algorithm switch to the dynamic model from the kinematic model.
-- `do_not_wait_for_gnss_msgs`
+- `use_raw_model`
   - type: `bool`
+  - default value: `false`
+  - description: If true than the Kalman-filter is disabled and only the raw model is used for calculation.
+- `orientation_est_enabled`
+  - type: `bool`
+  - default value: `false`
+  - description: Enable/Disable the initial orientataion estimation (based on GNSS or SLAM data).
+- `invert_yaw_rate`
+  - type: `bool`
-  - default value: `true`
+  - default value: `false`
-  - description: `true` if the algrithm in not waiting for the first positon message (use this for the algorithms without GNSS position and orientation estimation)
+  - description: If true than the yaw rate data from the IMU is inverted.
 - `msg_timeout`
   - type: `double`
   - default value: `2000`